-- a.
-Accredited by the MOHESR, UAE - Accredited by the Central or Regional accreditation bodies in the United States of America - c.
-Accredited by the UGC Grants Commission of India - d.
-Accredited by the HEC Grants Commission of Pakistan - e.
-Approved by the Quality Assurance Agency in Education, U.K.
+- i.
+Accredited by the MOHESR, UAE - ii.
+Accredited by the Central or Regional accreditation bodies in the United States of America - iii.
+Accredited by the UGC Grants Commission of India - iv.
+Accredited by the HEC Grants Commission of Pakistan - v.
+Approved by the Quality Assurance Agency in Education, U.K. - vi.
 Accredited/recognized by the Ministry of Higher Education for all other countries from where the student is seeking admission.